UnderGrounder96/Database-Simulation/README.md

 Prerequisites
 ---------------
-**This program uses some MySQL server configuration both in test.py and ~/Module/config.py, please change those before trying to use.
+**After installation it is very important to fully test the program using the test.py, before first use.

 In order to use the Python program it is highly necessary to have an *internet connection* and install:
 	- Pip v8.1+